-This policy is a summary of the Marketing and Social Media Practice followed by The Fair Trade Practice that works in accordance with the rules of conduct on Marketing and Advertising set out by The Claims Management Regulator, specifically to Claims Management Businesses.
+This policy is a summary of the Marketing and Social Media Practice followed by The Fair Trade Practice.

 The Fair Trade Practice uses Marketing and Social Media to communicate, promote and interact with customers and interested parties.

 OUR MARKETING PRACTICE

 We will not: